 It's hard to empathize with someone who carries out a school shooting.
 The brutality of their crimes is unspeakable.
-Whether the shootings were at Columbine, at Sandy Hook, or in Parkland, they have traumatized students and communities across the U.S.
+Whether the shootings were in Uvalde, Columbine, or Parkland, they have traumatized students and communities across the U.S.

-Psychologist John Van Dreal understands that.
-He is the director of safety and risk management at Salem-Keizer Public Schools in Oregon, a state that has had its share of school shootings.
+Van Dreal is the director of safety and risk management at Salem-Keizer Public Schools in Oregon, a state that has had its share of school shootings.
 In 2014, about 60 miles from Salem, where Van Dreal is based, a 15-year-old boy shot one student and a teacher at his high school before killing himself.

-Still, Van Dreal and other psychologists and law enforcement agents do spend a lot of time thinking about what it's like to be one of these school shooters, because, they say, that is key to prevention.
+But even though it's hard, psychologists like Van Dreal and law enforcement agents as well spend a lot of time thinking about what it's like to be one of these school shooters.
+Understanding who the shooters are, they say, is key to prevention.